Okidoki0110/ASC-HW-2/README.md

 # ASC-HW-2
-README

-Corcodel Florina-Denisa
-336 CC
+Corcodel Florina-Denisa, 336 CC

-Implementare BLAS
+# Implementare BLAS
 Am împărțit operația C = B * At + A^2 * B în:
 C = B * At
 A2xB = A^2 * B